DanielHGimenez/yell/README.md

     <img src="website/static/img/yell-banner.png" alt="logo" width="250"/>
 </p>

-### Yell is a smart command-line tool that alerts you when a software execution finishes, so you can focus on what matters.
+### Stop wasting time manually checking tasks.
+Focus on what really matters!
+Yell is a command-line tool that notifies you when a software execution is complete, helping you make better use of your time.

 For more information see the docs at [Yell Documentation](https://danielhgimenez.github.io/yell/)